Good Sports

 Good Sports is an American sitcom television series that aired on the CBS network from January 10 to July 13, 1991, starring Farrah Fawcett and Ryan O'Neal.
-It was Fawcett's only scripted TV series after Charlie's Angels.
+It was Fawcett's only scripted television series after Charlie's Angels.

-Synopsis
+Plot

-The show features the two main characters, Bobby Tannen (O'Neal), a once-famous former football player for the Green Bay Packers gone to seed and Gayle Roberts (Fawcett), an ex-Miss America, as mismatched anchors on an all-sports cable network, Mr. Downtown Bobby Tannen and Ms. Gayle Roberts.
+The show features the two main characters, Bobby Tannen (O'Neal), a once-famous former football player for the New York Jets gone to seed and Gayle Roberts (Fawcett), an ex-Miss America, as mismatched anchors on an all-sports cable network, Mr. Downtown Bobby Tannen and Ms. Gayle Roberts.
 Bobby is a self-obsessed jock, constantly worried about himself and his image.
 Gayle is the more down to earth and level-headed of the two.
 Both characters were concerned with the ratings of their sports show, outwardly disliking each other but nonetheless mutually attracted.